This is the third post of a series about asynchronous programming. The whole series tries to answer the simple question: "What is asynchrony?".

 In a multi-threaded system, the principle is preserved — one thread is assigned to one task and works on it until it is completed.

 But in this system, each task is performed in a separate thread of control.
 The threads are managed by the operating system and may, on a system with multiple processors or multiple cores, run in parallel, or may run be interleaved together on a single processor.

 Only now we have more than one thread and the tasks (not one task, but several different tasks) can be executed in parallel.
-Usually, tasks differ in the duration of processing and in fact, the thread that has finished working on one of its tasks can go to the next one.
+Usually, tasks differ in the duration of the processing and in fact, the thread that has finished working on one of its tasks can go to the next one.

-Multithreaded programs are more complicated, and typically more error-prone, they include common troublesome issues: race-conditions, dead-locks and resource starvation.
+Multithreaded programs are more complicated, and typically more error-prone, they include common troublesome issues: race-conditions, dead-locks, and resource starvation.

 The other approach uses another style, which is the asynchronous, non-blocking style.
 Asynchronous is a style of concurrent programming, but it is not parallelism.

 Most modern operating systems provide event notification subsystems.
 For example, a normal